george-wiles/fuel-truck-puzzle/README.md

 # Overview
-The KLM truck fueling puzzle has two parts:
+The truck fueling puzzle has two parts:
 (i) the Java API that solves the layout as per the General Approach and provides a simple rest API to retrieve the layout.
 (ii) an Angular frontend that calls the app API and renders on a webpage.